 Research show’s that Arvensis oil, improves skin hydration, increases and sustains firmness and elasticity, helps reduce skin inflammation and reduces wrinkles.

-A novel crop grown in areas of Essex and Yorkshire.
-It is unique in that it contains high levels of SDA, an immediate Omega 3 pre-cursor to EPA, the fatty acid more commonly found in fish oils and which regulates the body’s inflammatory response.
+A novel crop that is grown in areas of Essex and Yorkshire.
+It is unique because of its high levels of SDA, an immediate Omega 3 precursor to EPA, the fatty acid more commonly found in fish oils and which regulates the body’s inflammatory response.

 Echium oil has been shown to reduce skin redness and to have a positive effect on wrinkle reduction, it is especially suited for use after-sun and for dry skin as well as for replenishing older and drier skin types.